 \paragraph*{Q-learning with function approximation.}

-In Section \ref{Sec: RL_framework} we introduced value functions (see \eqref{eq: value}-\eqref{eq: q-function}), and showed that optimal values can be obtained by iteratively solving the Bellman optimality equations in \eqref{eq: bellman_opt_V}-\eqref{eq: bellman_opt_Q} they satisfy.
-In finite-horizon DP problems the procedure is also known as backward induction.
+In Section \ref{Sec: RL_framework}, we showed that optimal value functions can be obtained by iteratively solving the Bellman optimality relationship in Eqs.~\eqref{eq: bellman_opt_V}-\eqref{eq: bellman_opt_Q}.
+In finite-horizon DP problems, this procedure is known as backward induction.
 However, the iterative process may be memory and computationally intensive, especially for large state and action spaces.
-Furthermore, traditional DP procedures assume an underlying model for the environment, which is often practically unknown due to unknown transition probability distributions.
-Q-learning~\citep{watkins89_rl}, either tabular (see Supplementary Material~\ref{App: tabular_Q}) or more particularly with function approximation (FA), offers a powerful and scalable tool to overcome both the modelling requirements and the computational burden of traditional DP-based RL methods, and constitute the core of modern RL.
+Furthermore, traditional DP procedures assume an underlying model for the environment, which is often unknown due to unknown transition probability distributions.
+Q-learning~\citep{watkins89_rl} offers a powerful and scalable tool to overcome the modeling requirements as well as the computational burden of traditional DP-based methods and constitutes the core of modern RL.